AlbertoFemenias/ai-example-2/README.md

 # ai-example-2
-Educational videogame created with just AI prompts.
+Educational math quiz created with just AI prompts.

 This one is about an guessing the math formula plotted.